 The legal use of marijuana and hemp has been rapidly expanding across the country.
 This expansion has been remarkable, but has left many consumers wondering which products are the best for their needs.
-The two most commonly derived compounds are CBD and THC.
+The two most commonly derived compounds people discuss revolves around CBD vs THC.

 With so much misinformation out there, lets take a look at some of the most common questions I hear about the differences of CBD vs THC.